 - Senior Managers and Certification Regime

-We aim to achieve good outcomes for consumers in this sector.
+Our aim is to achieve good outcomes for consumers.
 We want to make sure that the products offered by firms:

 - meet consumer needs